Tissue Manual | Labeling Tissue Cap Inserts

 If there are multiple inserts to write, it’s best to do them all at once before inserting then into the vial cap.
 To keep them in order, use wide packing tape and put a large piece that’s rolled to stick front and back onto a piece of cardboard (e.g., and old broken skin tray or any other cardboard).
 Stick the inserts onto the tape in the order of the cataloged samples.

-When ready to insert them into the vial caps, find the correct vial (make sure it matches the data!) and align the insert with the writing on the vial.
+When ready to add labeled tissue inserts into vial caps, find the correct vial (make sure it matches the data!) and align the insert with the writing on the vial.
 The orientation of the writing on the cap insert should be parallel (more or less) to the writing on the side of the vial, so that it is easy to read both the insert and side without having to rotate the vial.
 Carefully put the insert into the indented part of the cap, making sure that it goes down evenly so that the insert is flush with the vial cap all around.
 Use forceps (or any other similar tool) to remove ice from the inside of the cap before adding the insert, if necessary.